Discover. Explore. Enjoy.

 Connect with nature

 The Northern Roots site offers a diverse range of habitats, including woodland, moorland and seasonal wetlands.
-It is home to an abundance of native and migratory birds, plants, trees and mammals.
-Look closely and you might discover migrant willow warblers newly arrived from Africa, foxes in broad daylight or sparrowhawks circling overhead.
+It is home to an abundance of native and migratory birds, plants, trees and mammals; migrant willow warblers newly arrived from Africa, foxes, and sparrowhawks circling overhead.

 Explore history and place